curseforge-mirror/BGHistorian/README.md

 **WoW classic addon for battlegrounds history and statistics**

-_This addon is currently a raw alpha, expect debug statements and issues you may want to [report](https://github.com/ZergRael/BGHistorian/issues)._
+_This addon is currently a raw alpha, expect issues you may want to [report](https://github.com/ZergRael/BGHistorian/issues)._

 ![Main window](https://media.forgecdn.net/attachments/285/258/wowscrnshot_040720_202128.jpg "Main window")

 BG Historian tries to record every battleground joined and compiles statistics.
 Heavily inspired by [Reflex](https://curseforge.com/wow/addons/reflex-battleground-historian), which has been confirmed to focus only on retail version.

-Responds to console with _/bgh_ and a minimap button.
+Responds to console with **/bgh** and a minimap button.

 ## Features